Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Tennessee's games this season have gone over 62.5 points five of 10 times.
+- Tennessee and its opponents have gone over the current 62-point total in five of 10 games this season.

-- South Alabama's games have gone over 62.5 points in two opportunities this season.
+- South Alabama and its opponents have combined to score more than 62 points in two games this season.

-- This season, the two teams have combined to average 62.5 points per game, which is the same threshold as Saturday's over/under.
+- The combined points per game average of the two teams, 62.5, is 0.5 points more than Saturday's over/under.

-- This contest's over/under is 10.0 points above the 52.5 these two squads combine to surrender per game this season.
+- This contest's over/under is 9.5 points above the 52.5 these two squads combine to allow per game this season.

 Tennessee Stats and Trends

-- Tennessee has four wins against the spread in 10 games this year.
+- Tennessee has four wins against the spread in 10 games this season.

 - The Volunteers have covered the spread once this season when favored by 28 points or more (in two chances).

-- Tennessee's games this year have gone over the point total seven times in 10 opportunities (70%).
+- Tennessee's games this year have eclipsed the over/under seven times in 10 opportunities (70%).

-- When Tennessee puts up more than 23.0 points, it is 4-4 against the spread and 5-3 overall.
+- Tennessee is 4-4 against the spread and 5-3 overall in games when it records more than 23.0 points.

-- Tennessee is 4-6 against the spread and 5-5 overall when the team piles up more than 320.9 yards.
+- In games that Tennessee churns out over 320.9 yards, the team is 4-6 against the spread and 5-5 overall.

-- The Volunteers have 11 giveaways this season, while the Jaguars have 22 takeaways .
+- The Volunteers have turned the ball over 11 times this season, 11 fewer than the Jaguars have forced (22).

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.